-The Golden State Warriors forward tells Silicon Valley leaders how he wants to disrupt the way pro athletes invest once they leave the game.
+The NBA star tells Silicon Valley leaders how he wants to disrupt the way pro athletes invest once they leave the game.

 Andre Iguodala is known on court as a thinker; someone who strategizes for the team’s benefit, even if it means not being in the limelight.
 Now he wants all professional athletes to think about their post-career prospects and to consider investing in technology companies directly.